stephan192/hochwasserportal/README.md

 # hochwasserportal

-# This integration is not working anymore because the underlying API has been locked from public usage!
-Maybe i find a solution in future but currently you can uninstall it!
+# This integration is currently only working for Bavarian pegel because the formerly used API has been locked from public usage!
+I'll try to repair the other pegel also.

 [![hacs_badge](https://img.shields.io/badge/HACS-Default-41BDF5.svg)](https://github.com/hacs/integration)
 [![Validate with hassfest](https://github.com/stephan192/hochwasserportal/actions/workflows/hassfest.yml/badge.svg)](https://github.com/stephan192/hochwasserportal/actions/workflows/hassfest.yml)